sedostheatre/sedos.co.uk/input/shows/2022-carrie-the-musical.md

 Based on Stephen King's bestselling novel and the acclaimed movie starring Sissy Spacek, Carrie has been reinvented for our time in a new production sure to shake the Bridewell to its very core...

+This amateur production of *Carrie: The Musical* is presented by arrangement with Concord Theatricals Ltd. www.concordtheatricals.co.uk

 *Carrie: The Musical* plays at the [Bridewell Theatre](https://sedos.co.uk/venues/bridewell) from 25-29 October 2022.